mkaanerinc/mkaanerinc/README.md

 ## ⚡️ A Few Quick Facts

 - 🔭 I’m currently looking for job as a Software Developer.
-- 🌱 I’m currently learning Data Structures and Algorithms. ☕
+- 🌱 I’m currently learning Redis and ASP.NET CORE MVC. ☕
 - 👯 I’m looking to collaborate on making projects with Web API or Angular.

 <details>